 For the record they have bottled beers and three beers on tap: Blue Moon, Coors Light and Boulevard Wheat.
 Probably the only con I have on the place was that they had Coors Light on tap.
 Also of note, they have gluten-free pizzas!

 Once you order your pizzas, you just find an open table or booth to sit at.
 They have a nice patio open outside to sit at as well.
 The inside has a definite Delano feel.
 It’s not super bright inside; it has the artsy type alternative bar feel.
 From most booths in the restaurant you can watch the pizza preparers get all the pizza ready and in and out of the oven.

-Once your pizza is ready, they will call your name out and you just go up there and pick up your pizza.
-The smell of the pizzas was wonderful and I was ready to chow down.
-The first bite my friend took and you could tell she really liked it.
+Once your pizza is ready, they will call your name out, and you just go up there and pick up your pizza.
+The smell of the pizzas was wonderful, and I was ready to chow down.
+The first bite my friend took, and you could tell she really liked it.
 Dare I say loved it?
 Her first bite in and she had that look of approval.
-I picked mine up but it was a little too hot so I went the alternative route until it cooled down: fork and knife.
+I picked mine up, but it was a little too hot, so I went the alternative route until it cooled down: fork and knife.
 Cut, pick up, bite, chew, swallow, and smile.
 WOW!
 The Hot Island was delicious.
 We both then tried the Picasso and it too was delicious.
-I am a big carnivore so I’m not sure I’d order the Picasso again but for what it’s worth my friend really liked it.
-I thought it was tasty but when it comes to pizza I like to have meat on it.
+I am a big carnivore, so I’m not certain that I’d order the Picasso again but for what it’s worth, my friend really liked it.
+I thought it was tasty but when it comes to pizza, I like to have meat on it.
 Within minutes, we devoured all three slices of pizza with pure delight.
 (Editor’s note: when I say minutes I should probably specify that I meant many many many minutes not like five or six minutes.
 That would make us look like pigs!)